AnnaFlow-QA/Take-Home-Assignment/README.md

 11.App should return an error message when submitting the “Add book” button with blank text fields

-12.User unable to delete a book (401 error message  - Unauthorized)
+12.User unable to delete a book (401 error message  - Unauthorized.
+Authorization may required to delete the resource